JuanPatten-com/juanpattencom/src/blog/reactive-ui-part-1/index.hoot.md

 If so, the next time `A1` changes, `C7` will not be recalculated because it no longer transitively depends on the value of `A1`.

+### Errors

+In the case where a `Calc`'s function throws an error, we want to treat that `Error` as if it were the result of the function.
+That is, after `badCalc` throws an error, `badCalc.peek()` should return that error.

 -----

 ## And Now, Some Code